Lucas Glover: PGA Tour

-2021

 In July 2021, Glover won the John Deere Classic by two shots.
 In the final round, Glover shot seven-under par 64.
 This ended a drought of 10 years without a win on the PGA Tour.

+In June 2023, after years of struggling with the yips while putting, Glover switched from a traditional putter to a longer putter similar to the one used by Adam Scott.
+This led to a drastic improvement in results for Glover, including three consecutive top-10 finishes in July.

+In August 2023, Glover won the Wyndham Championship by two shots.
+In the final round, he shot two-under-par 68, for rounds of 66, 64, 62, 68 for a 20-under-par total.
+The win secured Glover a place in the season ending FedExCup Playoffs.
+One week later, Glover won the FedEx St. Jude Championship in a playoff over Patrick Cantlay.
+With the win, Glover became the 3rd player in his 40s to win back-to-back weeks on PGA Tour in the last 25 years.

 Personal life

 Glover has lived in St. Simons Island, Georgia, Simpsonville, South Carolina, and Tequesta, Florida.
 He has two children with his wife Krista.

 Krista was arrested and charged with domestic violence and resisting arrest in Ponte Vedra, Florida during the 2018 Players Championship.
-Several months after the incident once it was over, Glover made a public statement that his wife is not on probation nor will she have to proceed with substance abuse or mental health evaluation.
+Several months after the incident was over, Glover made a public statement that his wife is not on probation nor will she have to proceed with substance abuse or mental health evaluation.
 He also added that she never hit him.